When it comes to building decks, the most important aspect needs to be their safety.

 Deck footings are what keep your deck safe and secure, and the stronger they are, the more confident and stress-free you’ll feel on your deck.

-In this guide, we’ll dive deeper into deck footings, what types of footings are there, and what to consider when choosing them.
+In this guide, we’ll dive deeper into what types of deck footings there are, and what to consider when choosing them.

 Let’s begin.